-- Your water heater has accumulated rust.
-Water heaters are predominantly made of steel, which is vulnerable to rust.
-Depending on the severity of the rust on your water heater and the pipes leading from it to your home’s faucets, you may be soon faced with leaks or sanitary issues with your water as rust flakes enter the tank or pipes from the inside.
-Rusty pipes are a different battle in and of themselves; unfortunately, when a water heater starts to accumulate rust, the best thing to do is replace it before it collapses or leaks.
-Even if you cannot see any rust on the outside of the tank, if your water is rust colored and you do not know if it is from the heater or the pipes, professional plumbing services can help you spot the corroding culprit.
+- Your water heater has accumulated rust: Water heaters are predominantly made of steel, which is vulnerable to rust.
+Rust on your water heater and its pipes leading to your home’s faucets can lead to leaks or sanitary issues with your water.
+Rust flakes enter the tank or pipes from the inside.
+When a water heater starts to accumulate rust, the best thing to do is replace it before it collapses or leaks.
+If your water is rust-colored, call a professional plumbing team, like BlackTie Plumbing, to help you find the issue.

-- Water is pooling around the water heater.
-The duties of a water heater include, well, holding the water in the tank.
-Replacing a water heater is the easiest way to solve the issue of water pooling around the heater.
+- Water is pooling around your water heater: Water heaters function as a water reservoir in order to heat the water.
+Water heater failure can be detected quickly when you spot water pooling around the heater.
 Without replacing your water heater you may be at risk of damaging your personal items with moisture or humidity.
-In older water heaters, the leak is most likely due to metal deformities from the thousands of times it heats and cools with the water inside of it.
-Leaks may also be due to loose or damaged pipes and fittings; you’ll quickly know when to hire a plumber as the water continues to accumulate on the floor contact a professional plumbing services team.
+In older water heaters the leak is most likely due to metal deformities from the thousands of times it heats and cools the water inside the tank.
+Leaks may also be due to loose or damaged pipes and fittings.
+If you see water pooling on the floor contact a professional plumbing services team.

-- Your water heater isn’t keeping up.
-If a lack of hot water is leading you to ask yourself “When do I need to replace my water heater?” don’t act too soon; someone may have accidentally turned down the thermostat on the heater too far.
-However, since most households keep the thermostat at a constant temperature, that is unlikely.
-You may be using a tank that is too small for the size of your home and the number of people in it, or the heating element of the water heater may be broken.
-Either of these issues is cause to start finding the right plumber to install an upgraded water heater.
+- Your water heater isn’t heating enough water: If a lack of hot water is leading you to ask yourself, “Is this related to water heater failure?”, check first to see if someone turned down the thermostat on the heater.
+Your tank could also be too small for the size of your location and the number of people using the hot water.
+The heating element of your water heater may also be broken.
+If you suspect any of these issues, work with a plumbing services team to install an upgraded water heater.

-- Your water heater is old.
-You do not need to have a professional from plumbing services to come out to diagnose this one.
-All of the above issues usually point to an obsolete water heater, but knowing the approximate age of your heater before any issues even arise can help you prepare for the time to replace it before it arrives.
-Most heaters have a life expectancy of around eight to ten years.
+- Your water heater is old: All of the above issues usually point to a broken water heater.
+If you know the age of your water heater, you can get ahead of possible failure.
+Most heaters have a lifespan of around eight to ten years.
 Even if there are no apparent symptoms of failure in the heater after a decade of use, it is still wise to replace the heater at this time.
-It should be noted that gas water heaters are known to quit a couple years sooner than others, with an average lifespan of six to eight years.
-If you do not know when the water heater in your home was installed, it is usually the first two numbers in the serial number of the heater, following one alphabetical character.
+Please note gas water heaters have a shorter lifespan with an average of six to eight years.
+If you do not know when your water heater was installed, look at the first two numbers in the serial number of the heater, which follow one alphabetical character.
 When in doubt, contact a plumbing services professional to help you.

 Like most responsibilities of being a homeowner, it’s best to be proactive when it comes to your water heater and utilize the plumbing services and preventative maintenance available to you.